biometry/APES/Contribute/readme.md

 * http://jeromyanglim.blogspot.de/2012/05/getting-started-with-r-markdown-knitr.html
 * https://support.rstudio.com/hc/en-us/articles/200552086-Using-R-Markdown

-### Page maintainer
+### Page maintainer and contributors

-You can assign yourself as a maintainer of one or more pages of your choice to keep them up to date.
+You can ask to be assigned as a maintainer of one or more pages of your choice to keep them up to date.
+If you prefer, you can only be set up as a contributor.

 ## Special tasks